sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/gpu.markdown

 The request `partition={{site.data.slurm.gpunode_partition_name}}` overrides the default partition and tells SLURM the job should run on the partition consisting of GPU enabled nodes.

 In this example, a more complicated program than our `cuda_hello.cu` might be able to make use of the 42 CPUs/cores by spawning additional threads.
-Some codes (e.g. LAMMPS) instead benefit from multiple MPI tasks sharing a single CPU, in which case the `ntasks-per-node` part of the resource request should reflect the desired number of tasks and `cpus-per-task` reduced such that the total number of CPUs/cores requested is no more than 42.
+Some codes (e.g. LAMMPS) instead benefit from multiple MPI tasks sharing a single GPU, in which case the `ntasks-per-node` part of the resource request should reflect the desired number of tasks and `cpus-per-task` reduced such that the total number of CPUs/cores requested is no more than 42.

 GPU jobs are submitted to SLURM in the usual way.